 Autonomous vehicle technology isn’t limited to more famously known market-disrupting companies like Peloton, Tesla, and TuSimple, however.
 Companies typically regarded as more legacy traditional truck manufacturers, such as Daimler, Peterbilt, and Volvo, are also working toward a future that leverages automated technology.

 Increasing levels of automation in trucking bring new possibilities for safety and efficiency because they remove the most variable element of heavy-duty truck driving—human error.

 Automated vehicles at Levels 4 and 5 include technology that enhances operational functionality—translating into significantly reduced safety hazards on the road.
-With 90% of accidents attributed to driver error, autonomous trucking capabilities can ideally help reduce the number of accidents and deaths per year involving commercial trucks.
 Automated trucks at these levels could include abilities to improve truck stability (preventing skidding or rollovers) and have faster reaction times and stopping features than most humans reacting to external stimuli.